Loanify/Loanify/README.md

     * We then made our slack and trello board.
     * Just added the user stories to trello.
     * Then we tackled the schemas for our three models.
-    * Following that we researched node mailer and tried to understanding how we would email students.
+    * Following that we researched node mailer and tried to understand how we would email students.

 * Unsolved Problems
-    * Too soon
+    * Heroku casuing some db issues.